 What is employee voice?

-CIPD research suggests that organisations that seek to promote voice are those that believe that ‘employees want to contribute to the business’ and that ‘for employees to have an effective voice, the important part of the communication process is not what the employer puts out but what it gets back.
-Good managers recognise that much of the knowledge required for businesses to be competitive is actually in employees’ heads.’
-Voice is ‘defined most typically in terms of two-way communications, an exchange of information between managers and employees or ’having a say' about what goes on in the organisation.’
+Employee voice can appeal both to those seeking business improvements and to those pursuing employee rights.
+Our research suggests that organisations that seek to promote voice are those that believe that ‘employees want to contribute to the business’ and that ‘for employees to have an effective voice, the important part of the communication process is not what the employer puts out but what it gets back.
+Good managers recognise that much of the knowledge required for businesses to be competitive is actually in employees’ heads’.

 Login or register for a free account to continue reading this factsheet and to learn about:

 - A brief history of employee involvement in decisions at work

 - Mechanisms of employee voice